bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 69°
+- 68°
-- overcast clouds
+- broken clouds
-- 94% humidity
+- 95% humidity
-- 10 mph wind
+- 8 mph wind
-- 1.2 inches of precipitation in the past 24 hours
+- 1.22 inches of precipitation in the past 24 hours

 ## Temperature History